sh6khan/git-cheat-sheet/README.md

 9a99e3439256e70a6f6b0910597fbd2981bde9e5 added a conflict feature f4a40bfd12a0e79bce3ae10292bd2bc5f6f1c4d9 fourth feature was added
 ```
 To see all the commits made by one author.
-I will be using my person `sh6khan` author name
+I will be using my `sh6khan` author name
 ```
 $ git log --author=sh6khan
 ```